-The international icon of the New York skyline, since 1976 the Empire State Building’s tower lights have maintained a tradition of changing color to recognize various occasions and organizations throughout the year.
+A defining feature of the New York City skyline since 1976, the Empire State Building lights have captured the world’s imagination for decades.
+We maintain a tradition of changing the color of the lights to recognize important occasions, holidays, and organizations throughout the year.